davidfig/pixi-ease/README.md

 * uses eventemitter3 for events for both the easing lists and individual eases
 * tracks eases on DisplayObject and cleans up when DisplayObject is destroyed
 * includes a default easing list so you don't have to instantiate for simple cases
-* includes a shake paramter
+* includes a shake parameter
 * full test coverage

 ## Live Demo